Pulmonary Hypertension Doctor Q&A

 • Warfarin, which is a blood thinner prescribed for lowering blood pressure

-For more information about pulmonary hypertension or an appointment with us at Dr. Luis Mesa, MD, please feel welcome to call us or book an appointment right here on our website.
-We serve patients from Aventura FL, Surfside FL, Golden Glades FL, Andover FL, Miramar FL, Hollywood FL, West Park FL, and Miami Gardens FL.
+For more information about pulmonary hypertension or an appointment with us at Dr. Luis J. Mesa, MD, please feel welcome to call us or book an appointment right here on our website.
+We serve patients from Hallandale Beach FL, Aventura FL, Hollywood FL, Golden Glades FL, Miramar FL, Hialeah FL, Fort Lauderdale FL, and BEYOND.